Rabbi Dovid Wachs

 Mrs. Sarah Moody

 Sarah Moody (Bassman) grew up in the Elkins Park area, as one of the fortunate beneficiaries of what Jewish life in the Old York Road corridor has to offer.
-During her college years at Temple University, Sarah developed a social awareness; Israel advocacy campaign called “Give Peace a Shot” which became contagious among many universities.
+During her college years at Temple University, Sarah developed a social awareness campaign aimed at Israel advocacy called “Give Peace a Shot” which became contagious among many universities.
 She was flown to give seminars about campus activism to large organizations focusing on engaging college students.
 After graduation, Sarah went to study at Neve Yerushalyim’s Shalhevet Honor’s Program in Israel.
 During her time there she married Benjamin Moody, another Philadelphian.
 Together they remained in Israel, most recently running the Jeff Seidel Student Center at Hebrew University in Mt.
 Scopus.
-Sarah and her husband have recently returned and are residing in Elkins Park.
+Sarah and her husband and children have recently returned and are residing in Elkins Park.

 Learn more by calling or by emailing us.
 We look forward to speaking with you and helping you attain Joy Through Judaism!